-The OTC drugs are not covered for residents of skilled nursing home facilities or intermediate care facilities for individuals with intellectual disabilities (ICF/IID) except for insulin.
+Over-the-counter drugs are not covered for residents of skilled nursing home facilities or intermediate care facilities for individuals with intellectual disabilities (ICF/IID) except for insulin.
 These drugs are included in the rates paid to these facilities.

 A current list of covered OTC drugs is available on the BMS website.